 Forgotten Founder Dr. T. Perceval Gerson believed that in the midst of a "world cataclysm" we should "do something about it, and now."

 Dorothy Chandler (1922-1997) was arguably the most powerful woman in Los Angeles during the 1960s - presiding over the city's most elite social circles, and appearing on the cover of Time Magazine in honor of her unprecedented cultural fundraising efforts.
 Yet, few Angelenos know who she is other than a name on a Music Center building downtown.
-So why … Continue reading Channeling Dorothy Chandler: Voices From the Past and the Future of Los Angeles?
+So why … Continue reading Channeling Dorothy Chandler: Voices From the Past and the Future of Los Angeles

 What deserves protection?
 With every announcement I read about the construction of a new building, new museum, or a park redesign comes my inevitable questions: what was there before?
 Is there anything worth saving?
 And how will these new spaces shape L.A. in the 21st century?
 My latest pondering of these questions has to do with L.A. … Continue reading The Impermanence of LA’s Built Environment?

 Last November I attended my first Society for American City and Regional Planning History (SACRPH) Conference, and I walked away with one conclusion: everybody loves L.A.
 Now, I already knew how great Los Angeles is, but it was both refreshing and exciting to hear that sentiment over and over from visitors.
 The conference featured numerous panels that discussed … Continue reading Everybody Loves L.A.

 Future of Cities launched last month with a large gathering at LACMA to discuss civic leadership and the future of Los Angeles.
 I was skeptical of what an initiative like this could really achieve, but I have to say, I was impressed by the breadth and depth of the topics and speakers.
 I think my … Continue reading Future of Cities LA has launched.
 What’s next?